softprops/serverless-oncall/README.md

 of how you then **act** on these monitoring systems.

-Serverless oncall leverages [pagerduty](https://www.pagerduty.com/)*, a managed oncall scheduling, dispatch and notification hub, to map your application service to an oncall rotation that intended to support its operations.
+Serverless oncall leverages [pagerduty](https://www.pagerduty.com/)*, a managed oncall scheduling, dispatch and notification hub, to map your application service to an oncall rotation that intended to support its operation.
 The intended target for this support ideally is the developers that own the service.

 This plugin is intended to pair well with the [AWS Alerts plugin](https://github.com/ACloudGuru/serverless-plugin-aws-alerts) but is not coupled to AWS serverless provider.